 Faculty: Creating a Course Video47 Playlist

-Please utilize the faculty video47 playlist request form.
-If this has some urgency, please call the ITS Service Desk at (909) 621-8061.
-Your videos will appear in your Sakai course site as a tool called “Video Playlist.”
+Please contact the ITS Service Desk at (909) 621-8061.
+Your videos will appear in your Sakai course site as a tool called “Video47.”

 Faculty: Getting Content in to Video47